 Fun facts about Abu Dhabi

 - The spectacular Sheikh Zayed Grand Mosque holds a host of world records including the world’s largest chandelier and carpet.
 It is the largest mosque in the UAE and can accommodate over 40,000 worshippers.

-- Gold is so much a part of life in the UAE there is even an elaborate ATM in the Emirates Palace hotel that dispenses the precious metal.
+- Gold is so much a part of life in the middle east there is even an elaborate ATM in the Emirates Palace hotel that dispenses the precious metal.

 - There are around 2,500 Dugongs, also known as sea cows, living in the seas around Abu Dhabi, the second largest population on the planet.

-- With its idyllic climate, it is no surprise that Abu Dhabi is also home what will be the world’s largest solar power project.
+- With its idyllic climate, it is no surprise that Abu Dhabi is also home to what will be the world’s largest solar power project.
 The first part of the Shams project is already operational and can produce up to 100 MW of power.

 Contact us for a free quote for your move to Abu Dhabi